7 Breastfeeding Myths Busted

-The absence of breastfeeding experience & education in the 21st century means that there are many misconceptions surrounding it.
-In my view though - there’s no place for dangerous old wives tales where you & your baby’s health is concerned.
-As a mom of one who has currently been breastfeeding for over two and a half years, I am passionate about sharing research-based facts that empower a new generation of nursing mamas.
-With that in mind, here are the truths behind seven of the most common breastfeeding myths:
+The absence of breastfeeding experience and education in the 21st century has led to many misconceptions surrounding it.
+In my view, there’s no place for dangerous old wives’ tales when it comes to you and your baby’s health.
+As a mom of one who nursed her son for almost 4 years, I am passionate about sharing research-based facts that empower a new generation of nursing mamas.

 1. Your Baby Needs More Than ‘Just’ Breast Milk to Thrive